miguelfdez99/MyOutlet/docs/db.md

 })

 ```
-When this is donde it allows you to run tests.
+When this is done it allows you to run tests.

 ![](./img/loaderio.png)